SuyashLakhotia/RossmannStoreSales/README.md

 # Rossmann Store Sales

 > Forecast sales using store, promotion and competitor data.
-[Kaggle Competition](https://www.kaggle.com/c/rossmann-store-sales).
+[Link to Kaggle Competition](https://www.kaggle.com/c/rossmann-store-sales).

+A complete list of models developed for this problem can be found [here](List%20of%20Models.md) and the final report with a detailed explanation of our approach and observations is included [here](Report.pdf).
+Additionally, each `model-name.py` file includes a description of the assumptions made &amp; features used for the model as well as the final RMSPE scores for the predictions (from Kaggle).

 ### Team: